timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 ## 1.4.
 The conditional intensity function

-The most important concept in this post is the **conditional intensity**: the instantaneous expected rate of events at time $t$, given the entire history of the process up to that point.
+The most important concept in this post is the **conditional intensity**.
+This is the instantaneous expected rate of events at time $t$, given the entire history of the process up to that point.

 $$
 \lambda^*(t) = \lim_{h \downarrow 0} \frac{\mathbb{E}\big[\,\text{events in } (t,\, t+h] \;\big|\; \mathcal{H}(t)\,\big]}{h}